Explore How to Prophesy

 Source: © valio84sl/Depositphotos.com

-Prepare for learning how to prophesy by praying privately in tongues to build up your faith beforehand (Jude 1:20).
-Then, when you are with fellow believers and sense the Holy Spirit prompting you to prophesy, step out in faith and the inspired words will flow from your mouth.
+As you're learning how to prophesy, pray privately in tongues to build up your faith (Jude 1:20).
+Then, when you are with fellow believers and sense the Holy Spirit prompting you to prophesy, you'll be able to step out in faith and the inspired words will flow from your mouth.

-You'll know it's inspired by the Holy Spirit and not something you're making up.
+You will know the prophecy is inspired by the Holy Spirit and not something you're making up.
 That's the difference between someone who lacks understanding of the gift and memorizes Bible verses for material to draw on.

-What they prophesy might sound inspired to an uninformed ear, but it's delivered naturally, not supernaturally.
-Because it's merely a word delivered in the flesh, it lacks God's supernatural anointing, and it fails to edify those who hear it.
+A made-up prophesy might sound inspired to an uninformed ear, but it's delivered naturally, not supernaturally.
+Because it's a prepared word delivered in the flesh, it lacks God's supernatural prophetic anointing, and it fails to edify those who hear it.

 Understanding How to Prophesy

-Picture a PEZ® candy dispenser.1 Each time you PRESS its button, out pops another candy.
-Prophesying is similar, since the prophetic word is uttered one word or phrase at a time, as it's spoken by faith.
+Picture a PEZ® candy dispenser.1 Each time you PRESS its head, out pops another candy from its mouth.
+Prophesying is similar in action, since the prophetic word is uttered one word or phrase at a time, as it's spoken by faith.

 Expect the Holy Spirit to start you with a word or phrase.
 Speak it, and another phrase will be given.
 Speak it, and another phrase will be given, and so on.